Arriving during COVID19

 Where can I wash my clothes?

 - There are laundry rooms in the dormitory.
 But you can only leave your room and after your quarantine.
 Therefore, we suggest you bring enough clothes with you.

 - Sign your rent contract (Mietvertrag) and give the original contract to your facility manager (Hausmeister).
-If you haven’t received the housing confirmation (Wohnungsgeberbescheinigung) from your tutor upon arrival, be sure to ask your facility manger for it.
-You will need it for the residents’ registration.
+If you haven’t received the housing confirmation (Wohnungsgeberbescheinigung) upon arrival, be sure to ask your facility manager for it.
+You will need it for the residents’ registration (Anmeldung).

 What if I experience a medical emergency?

 - In the section Helpful Documents you will find a compact list of doctors and medical practices in Frankfurt (Oder) and the surrounding area.
 In addition, you will find more detailed information in which medical practices you can communicate in English, Polish or Russian.